M-o-a-T/moat/doc/spec_control.rst

 A client that finishes registration or wakes up shall send a Mode 4 (client broadcast) message.

-The second byte contains a timer minifloat that specifies how long the client will be online.
-0xFF means "indefinite": the client will not disconnect unless told to do so.
+If bit 3 is set, the second byte contains a timer minifloat that states how long the client will be online right now.
+A missing timer means "indefinite": the client will not disconnect unless told to do so.

-If bit 3 is set, the next byte contains a timer minifloat that states how long the client intends to be online.
+If bit 4 is set, the next byte contains a timer minifloat that states how long the client intends to be online.
 Zero tells the server that the client is going off-line immediately; it should be sent (if possible) when a client is disconnected by a third party, e.g. because of imminent loss of power.
-0xFF means "undetermined" and is equivalent to not setting bit 3, except that a client which doesn't set this bit doesn't expect to ever disconnect in the first place.
+0xFF means "undetermined" and is equivalent to not setting bit 4, except that such a client doesn't expect to ever disconnect in the first place.

-If bit 4 is set, the next byte contains a timer minifloat that states how long the client is likely to sleep before re-polling.
+If bit 5 is set, the next byte contains a timer minifloat that states how long the client is likely to sleep before re-polling.
 Zero means "indeterminate" (e.g. whenever somebody next opens a door) and is equivalent to not setting this bit.
 0xFF means "forever" and requires human interaction (e.g. manually resetting the device) to revive the client.

-Bit 5…7 are reserved.
+Bit 6…7 are reserved.

-Replies to a server scan or ping are sent as Mode 5 directed messages and have the same format.
+Replies to a server scan or ping are sent as Mode 5 (client-to-server) messages and have the same format.

+TODO: Not all flag bits / timer combinations make sense.

 Server scan
 -----------